italia/spid-cie-oidc-nodejs/relying-party/README.md

         - redirect or render a page to the user
   - reject with an error (something gone wrong on our relying party)

+`user_info` is a object containing keys and values.
+Claims supported by default are described [here](src/userInfo.ts).
+For unification these two attributes are suggested to use:

+- `"https://attributes.spid.gov.it/fiscalNumber"` for user info claims obtained from a SPID identity provider
+- `fiscalNumber` for user info claims obtained from a CIE identity provider

 For example (with Express):

 ```typescript